Skip to main content

 Key messages for project promoters

-SYSCHEMIQ aims to speed up the circular economy by making a significant next step on the roadmap towards a circular urban-industrial plastics district.
-Preventing waste and replacing virgin plastics by recycled materials form the foundation for the development of the circular economy as set out in the EU Green Deal 2050.
-To succeed in this transition, all stakeholders of the value chain must tune their actions towards a circular economy: from plastic products design and production to smart waste separation by citizens, collection by cities, sorting and pre-treatment.
+SYSCHEMIQ aims to accelerate the circular economy by making a significant step forward on the roadmap toward a circular urban-industrial plastics district.
+Preventing waste and replacing virgin plastics with recycled materials form the foundation for developing the circular economy as set out in the EU Green Deal 2050.
+To succeed in this transition, all stakeholders in the value chain must align their actions toward a circular economy: from plastic product design and production to smart waste separation by citizens, collection by cities, and sorting and pre-treatment.

-In SYSCHEMIQ, the Tri-lateral Rhine-Meuse Euregion will demonstrate in a systemic approach how to align regional stakeholders to make the next step in plastic recycling, overcoming the main technical and non-technical barriers for a regional circular plastics economy.
-This type of value chain alignment must start regionally.
-This to prove a ‘regional plastic recycling business case’, enabling industry to invest in large-scale recycling capabilities, including systemic circular solutions, circular governance models and effective ways to replicate and disseminate the learnings throughout Europe, e.g. under the CCRI umbrella.
+In SYSCHEMIQ, the Trilateral Rhine-Meuse Euregion will demonstrate, through a systemic approach, how to align regional stakeholders to advance plastic recycling, overcoming the primary technical and non-technical barriers to establishing a regional circular plastics economy.
+This type of value chain alignment must start at the regional level to validate a ‘regional plastic recycling business case’, enabling industry to invest in large-scale recycling capabilities, including systemic circular solutions, circular governance models, and effective methods to replicate and disseminate the learnings throughout Europe, e.g. under the CCRI umbrella.

 Description of future collaboration with CCRI-CSO

-• SYSCHEMIQ will actively share insights, research outcomes, and project learnings with the CCRI-CSO, fostering a dynamic exchange of information with other circular hubs and regions to promote development of the Circular Economy.
+• SYSCHEMIQ will actively share insights, research outcomes, and project learnings with the CCRI-CSO, fostering a dynamic exchange of information with other circular hubs and regions to promote the development of the circular economy.

-• SYSCHEMIQ will take an active part in CCRI support activities of Pilot and Fellow cities and regions, e.g. by organising workshops and training sessions for Pilot and Fellow cities and regions, equipping them with the knowledge and skills needed and available in the SYSCHEMIQ consortium.
+• SYSCHEMIQ will participate in CCRI support activities for Pilot and Fellow cities and regions, e.g., by organising workshops and training sessions, equipping them with the knowledge and skills available within the SYSCHEMIQ consortium.

 • SYSCHEMIQ is enthusiastic about participating in CCRI events.
-By joining these gatherings, we intend to further enhance collaboration and knowledge exchange, thereby bolstering the overall effectiveness of the CCRI's endeavours.
+By joining these gatherings, we aim to further enhance collaboration and knowledge exchange, thereby strengthening the overall effectiveness of the CCRI’s efforts.

 CCRI relevant material

-SYSCHEMIQ deliverables D8.9, D8.10 and D8.11 focus on the collaboration with CCRI to identify opportunities to increase the strength of the Circular Economy, in particular circular systemic solutions.
+SYSCHEMIQ deliverables D8.9, D8.10, and D8.11 focus on collaboration with the CCRI to identify opportunities for strengthening the circular economy.

 Participants